tyoung3/sw/README.md

 Hello World-3
 ```

-A process is defined by its process name, its component identifier,  and component arguments
+A process is defined by its process name, its component identifier,
-surrounded by parens.
+and component arguments surrounded by parens.

-A dataflow(or IP for Information Packet) consists of a sink component, channal pointer, and a source component, ended by a ```;```.
+A stream definition consists of a sink component,
+the channel pointer, and a source component, ended by a ```;```.

 Channel pointers consist of ```<```, an optional buffersize integer, and ```-```.
+Example: ```<100-```

-IPs are designed as nil(empty) interfaces to be
+IPs are designed as nil(empty) interfaces.
+The interface
-filled by the source components.
-I.e. the interface
 data type is determined by the sending component.
 IPs
 may or may not cause a type mis-match depending
 on the sink component coding.
 Components can be coded to
 handle all types(like Collate), a few types(like Print1),
 or just one type; on each receiving port.

-The ND language is defined in less than 25 statements -- easily learned.
+The ND language is defined in less than 25 statements.
-Progams developed using this fairly simple system, however, are highly capabile.
+Progams developed using this simple system, however, are highly capabile.

-Sw versions will be backward compatible within the same major version.
+Sw versions are backward compatible within the same major
-Ex. your code depending on sw-v0.0.1 will still work on sw-v0.8.7, but may fail on sw-v1.0.0.
+version(currently v0).

-Sw builds a network model in memory then generates an
+Sw builds a network model in memory then (optionally) generates an
 abstract syntax tree, a linearized tree(an ND recronstruction),
 a GraphViz .dot file, or Go source code from this model.
 C and other languages could also be generated.
-JavaFBP is in progress.
+JavaFBP is possible.

 Comments and critiques are welcome.
 Contributors are encouraged.
-Please do not submit code before contacting the project by e-mailing streamwork@twyoung.com or
+Please do not submit code before contacting the project by
-posting a request on Github.
+e-mailing streamwork@twyoung.com or  posting a request on Github.

 QuickStart (on Linux)
 ----------